-Mold is the single most common side effect of water damage or flooding, and is made all the more nefarious by the fact that it shows up so quickly following any sort of water damage event.
+Mold is the single most common side effect of water damage or flooding and is made all the more nefarious by the fact that it shows up so quickly following any sort of water damage event.
 48 to 72 hours is all it takes for mold to appear, and that window of time may be shortened even further if the water in question is sewage based.
 Once mold has established, it grows rapidly, can prove nearly impossible to get rid of, and can present and all manner of health hazards.
 They can range from mild allergic reactions to serious neurological and respiratory disorders.

 So how do you get rid of your mold problem?
-Well, there are five steps that you can take to ridding your home of mold; the secret is to follow them to the letter and not try to cut corners by skipping a step.
+Well, there are five steps that you can take to rid your home of mold; the secret is to follow them to the letter and not try to cut corners by skipping a step.

 1) Scout the house.
 In many cases, mold will be very obvious, presenting itself as a fuzzy, greenish black growth accompanied by a noxious smell.
-In other cases, mold growth may not be so obvious, and will require a little judicious searching.
-Check piping, behind walls, and in darkened places such as the attic.
+In other cases, mold growth may not be so obvious and will require a little judicious searching.
+Check pipes, behind walls, and in darkened places such as the attic.
 It is of utmost importance to completely cover your home and make sure that all mold is accounted for.